solacese/kdb-tick/README.md

 ### Examples

     * tick/solace-tp.q - shows how to feed your ticker plant with data coming from solace.
     * tick/tp-solace.q - show how to publish out ticker plant updates into solace.
-Can be used for use cases such as